KFOR-TV: Severe weather coverage

 Volkman left the station in October 1955 to join KWTV and KOMA (1520 AM), prompting Kinnan to take over his nightly forecasting duties.
-On January 23, 1958, WKY-TV became the first Oklahoma television station to utilize the weather radar from Will Rogers Field during severe weather conditions, with an effective range of 200 miles radius.
-The station additionally installed a converted surplus military radar for use as a radar of their own, utilizing that unit until 1970.
+On January 23, 1958, WKY-TV became the first Oklahoma television station to use the weather radar from Will Rogers Field during severe weather conditions, with an effective range of 200 miles radius.
+The station additionally installed a converted surplus military radar for use as a radar of their own, using that unit until 1970.
 Kinnan departed WKY-TV in September 1958 to join Philadelphia's WRCV-TV, then owned by NBC; Bob Thomas, who had joined the station at the end of 1957, became Kinnan's replacement.
 1958 also saw the hiring of Jim Williams, who would succeed Bob Thomas as chief meteorologist in 1967.
-Williams worked at channel 4 for 32 years, earning industry praise for a calm and steady on-air demeanor in addition to pioneering further technical advancements.

-In recent years, KFOR-TV, KWTV and KOCO-TV have displayed a public rivalry over severe weather coverage.
+Williams worked at channel 4 for 32 years, earning industry praise for a calm and steady on-air demeanor in addition to pioneering further technical advancements.In recent years, KFOR-TV, KWTV and KOCO-TV have displayed a public rivalry over severe weather coverage.
 KWTV became the first station in the country to use a Doppler weather radar system in 1981, then upgraded the system in 1984.
 Channel 4 followed suit with colorized Doppler radar in 1986, then "Super Doppler" in 1990.
 Mike Morgan joined KFOR-TV as chief meteorologist in 1993, having taken over for one of Jim Williams' short-lived successors, Wayne Shattuck, who himself preceded Morgan at KOCO-TV in the same position.
-Morgan entered the business interning with the National Weather Service at age 13, began his on-air career in Tulsa in 1984 at age 19 and worked toward a bachelor's degree in science and meteorology in 1992 while at KOCO-TV, eventually attaining a Bachelor Degree in Geosciences from the University of Oklahoma.
-Japanese public television network NHK profiled Morgan and the KFOR-TV weather department in February 1994 as part of a documentary about American broadcast coverage of natural disasters.

 In 1994, KFOR-TV became the first television station to transmit images over cell phones with the development of "First Video", technology that allowed the station's news crews to send photos and video of severe weather over mobile relays for broadcast.
 While the video was transmitted at lower frame rates, this enabled quicker transmission and increased flexibility compared to conventional microwave or satellite facilities.
 For decades, KFOR-TV's helicopters have been used extensively in newsgathering and severe weather coverage, with the station currently operating a Bell 206L-4 LongRanger IV.
 Along with KWTV's chopper, it captured live, continuous footage of an F5 tornado that killed 36 people from Amber to Midwest City on May 3, 1999, with Moore among the hardest hit, which earned industrial acclaim for station chopper pilot Jim Gardner.
 Government officials praised the local broadcast media as a whole after the storm for properly alerting the public and preventing additional fatalities.